 The challenge that a mentoring man has (or other male role model) is finding just the right time to invest in the lives of boys or girls who need a father-figure.
 Moms, please know that many men want to help but we obviously want to be very careful about the “alone-time” spent with your child.

 This is one reason it’s important to get boys and girls involved in church activities.
 And it’s one reason that MEN need to step up and lead out in our churches!
 Here are some ways churchmen can help:

 My son and I also have a great relationship, and a masculine relationship at that.
 The things we do and things we talk about are not suited for girls.
 Obviously, these are things about which I have more “manly” knowledge.
-He’s a married young man now and the masculine gifts we share are even greater, both in action (think adventure, work ethic, and all things manly) and conversation (think spiritual growth, character, integrity, sexuality, and other masculine topics of discussion).
+He’s a married young man now with a child of his own and the masculine gifts we share are even greater, both in action (think adventure, work ethic, and all things manly) and conversation (think spiritual growth, character, integrity, sexuality, and other masculine topics of discussion).